If you’re fascinated by the inner workings of the human mind and keen to work in mental health, an array of fulfilling career paths await.

 Registered psychologists undergo a minimum of six years of university study and supervised experience – typically a three-year undergraduate degree, a one-year honours degree or graduate diploma, and a two-year masters degree.

-At Deakin, you might study a Bachelor of Psychology or Bachelor of Psychological Science, followed by an honours year or a Graduate Diploma of Psychology, finishing with a Master of Psychology (Clinical) or Master of Psychology (Organisational).
+At Deakin, you might study a Bachelor of Psychology or Bachelor of Psychological Science, followed by an honours year or a Graduate Diploma of Psychology (Advanced), finishing with a Master of Psychology (Clinical) or Master of Psychology (Organisational).
 After two more years of supervised practice, you can become an endorsed clinical or organisational psychologist.

 Students can also choose the ‘5+1’ internship pathway to graduate as a generalist psychologist.
 This involves a three-year undergraduate degree, a one-year honours degree or graduate diploma, a one-year Master of Professional Psychology, followed by a one-year internship in the field.